-Based on the 2024/2029 MTREF capital budget 81.4% (2024/25), 91.4% (2025/26), 67.2% (2026/27), 66.2% (2027/28) and 74.8% (2028/29) of the capital budget expenditure are related to the renewal, replacement and upgrading of existing infrastructure.
-National Treasury's norm is 40%, thus the current spending models for the outer years are higher than this norm.
+Based on the 2025/2030 MTREF capital budget 200.9% (2025/26), 100.8% (2026/27), 93.9% (2027/28), 33.1% (2028/29) and 31.1% (2029/30) of the capital budget expenditure are related to the renewal, replacement and upgrading of existing infrastructure.
+National Treasury's norm is 40%, thus the current spending models for the outer years (2028/29 & 2029/30) should be closely monitored, as the ratios are lower than the norm.

 The graph above, illustrates the effect of the reduction of the capital budget over the MTREF.
 Current capital expenditure spending trends project that existing infrastructure are not being renewed/replaced sufficiently or maintained efficiently to prevent future renewal "backlogs".
 If future renewal "backlogs" are not addressed, it will result in a reduction of service levels and will likely create a burden on future ratepayers; who will either have to incur substantial financial costs to restore the assets or it will result in a convenience cost from not being able to utilise the assets.
 Examples are the closure of roads due to excessive pot holes, unacceptable blue drop and green drop statuses due to quality standards not maintained and etcetera.
 The decrease in the capital budget is an attempt by Drakenstein to decrease its gearing ratio over the MTREF.
-The increase in the ratio during the MTREF is because the municipality has been allocated R290.3 million in 2023/24, R600 million in 2024/25 and R490 million in 2025/26 to upgrade sanitation infrastructure, through the Budget Facility for Infrastructure.
+The increase in the ratio during the MTREF is because of the amount allocated to upgrade sanitation infrastructure, through the Budget Facility for Infrastructure.

-Table 110: Ten (10) Year Forecasted Financial Information
+Table 105: Ten (10) Year Forecasted Financial Information